 Given a vocabulary $\mathscr{V}$, the goal of CTG is to generate a target text $Y = \{y_1, y_2, \dots, y_n \} $, where $y_n \in \mathscr{V}$, with respect to a control element denoted as $C$.
 Then CTG can be formally described as:

-The specific expression of $C$ may vary according to different tasks, and we divide those control conditions into three categories (i.e., semantic, structural, and lexical constraints); the detailed content can be seen in Figure~\ref{fig:control_type}.
-As for the sentence $Y$ generated by the model, it is also expected to satisfy the constraint conditions while conforming to the general natural language characteristics, such as fluency, rationality, and readability, to the greatest extent.
+The specific expression of $C$ may vary according to different tasks.
+We divide the commonly used control conditions into three categories, i.e., semantic, structural, and lexical constraints, as shown in Figure~\ref{fig:control_type}.
+The sentence $Y$ generated by a CTG model is expected to satisfy the constraint conditions while conforming to the general natural language characteristics, such as fluency, rationality and readability, to the greatest extent.